mmelonas/mmelonas/README.md

 - 👀 I’m interested in anything related to computers!

-- 🌱 I’m currently learning how to becomea DevOps Specialist.
+- 🌱 I’m currently learning how to become a DevOps Specialist.
-      My background is mostly Operations (Ops), but I am learning how to automate redundant tasks with programming in Bash, Ansible, Python, C#, and PowerShell.
+      My background is mostly Operations (Ops), but I am learning how to automate redundant tasks by programming in Bash, Ansible, Python, C#, Golang, and PowerShell.

 - 💞️ I’m looking to collaborate on how to integrate technology solutions to solve real problems thereby enriching everyone in the process.